Abidoyesimze/NovaMinting/README.md

 # NovaMint

-**A Revolutionary Creator Monetization Platform on Somnia Testnet**
+**A Revolutionary Creator Monetization Platform on Hedera Network**

 NovaMint is a cutting-edge decentralized platform that empowers creators to monetize their digital content through NFTs with built-in royalty distribution.
-Built on the Somnia Testnet blockchain, our platform revolutionizes how creators earn from their work by providing a seamless, transparent, and fair monetization system.
+Built on the Hedera Network, our platform revolutionizes how creators earn from their work by providing a seamless, transparent, and fair monetization system.

 ## What NovaMint Does